January 2, 2019

 By going deep into its nature and processes, we have seen that it can come in a multitude of ways.

 From individual choices to social influences, our shadows can arise from the most unexpected circumstances with the most unusual of traits.

-Furthermore, the way our shadow manifests can be quite strange to us.
+Furthermore, the way our shadow archetype manifests can be quite strange to us.
 Without knowing it, we have already enacted a manifestation just by how we perceive ourselves and other people.

 The problem is, as we have repeatedly stressed, being unable to identify that indeed there is a shadow.
 This causes a lot of issues for us because the driver’s seat of consciousness can be taken away without our knowledge.

 Step one then in solving the problem is simply recognizing our shadows.
 All other techniques and strategies to deal with it can be applied afterward.

 Thus, in this article, we will help you identify your shadows based on your archetype.

 Given that these archetypes are universal structures of the self, our shadows can form part based on the frame that we currently have.

 In this article, we will explore the possible basic tendencies of individuals based on their jungian archetype.

 It is important to stress the word ‘dominant’ here given that each archetype is found in all of us, its just that one archetype can currently be in-control over others.